AncientDefender/Group-Theory/README.md

 ### combine_colors.py:
 - This custom Python module enhances the management and efficiency of combining ANSI color codes for terminal text formatting.
-- It enables dynamic creation of diverse color combinations, improving the visual aesthetics of your terminal output.
+- It enables the dynamic creation of diverse color combinations, improving the visual aesthetics of your terminal output.

 ## Usage: